-On Friday, January 16, 1959, Mountain Shadows opened its doors in Paradise Valley, Arizona.
+On Friday, January 16, 1959, Mountain Shadows Resort opened its doors in Paradise Valley, Arizona.
 Perfectly nestled below Camelback Mountain and Mummy Mountain, the resort earned its namesake from the shadows cast by the iconic silhouettes each afternoon.
 The upscale locale was an instant success, catering to the likes of international travelers, visiting families and Hollywood stars.
 Meanwhile, Valley residents could own a slice of paradise by purchasing private homes that included special services and scenic views.

 A Desert Icon

 Today, Mountain Shadows stands at the heart of Paradise Valley once more.
 Traces of the past can be found throughout the resort, from the name of the restaurant to iconic breeze block by the pool.
-Whether they follow in the footsteps of past globetrotters or happen to live down the street, every guest experiences the same warm hospitality, modern elegance and beautiful scenery that made Mountain Shadows a beloved destination for decades.
+Whether they follow in the footsteps of past globetrotters or happen to live down the street, every guest experiences the same warm hospitality, modern elegance and beautiful scenery that made the resort a beloved destination for decades.